tonytruong1978/Wikiee/README.md

-# Wikiee

-## Welcome to the Taxonomy!
-Please note, that this is work in progress
+# Welcome to the Taxonomy!

 A framework to describe and classify terms.

-## This is a test repository!
+*This is a test repository!*